Leydansantino/The-Ultimate-Plasma/README.md

 ---

 ## Final Polishing & Fixes

+> **How it works:** The `gtk.css` file injects KDE Plasma's Breeze color variables directly into the browser via GTK3.
+This means the tab bar, toolbar, and address bar automatically follow your active light or dark color scheme — including accent color changes — without any browser extension or manual configuration.

 ### 🌐 Chromium-based Browsers (Chrome, Brave, Edge)
 To ensure your browser matches the system's aesthetic and follows the light/dark mode adaptive colors: